AGE STRONG

 he/him

-Warren is a second year student in the Doctor of Psychology program.
-He will be completing his dissertation on sleep and dreaming in older adults.
+Warren is a fourth year student in the Doctor of Clinical Psychology program.
+He is completing his dissertation on sleep and dreaming in older adults.
+He is on his clinical residency 2024-2025 in Edmonton, Alberta!

 she/her